 TGaz Editor: Modify the text in P571L32 of draft 1.3 as:

 The R2I AoA Requested subfield is set to 1 in the initial Fine Timing Measurement Request frame by the ISTA when it requests the RSTA to include AoA measurements in the RSTA2ISTA LMR in the AoA feedback field.
+The R2I AoA Requested subfield is set to one in the initial Fine Timing Measurement frame by the RSTA when it requests the ISTA to include AoA measurements in the ISTA2RSTA LMR in the AoA feedback field (#1468).